leozide/leocad/docs/README.txt

 - LeoCAD for Windows:

-  Download LeoCAD-Windows-18.01-10289.exe to your computer, double click on the icon to launch the installer and follow the intructions.
+  Download `LeoCAD-Windows-*.exe` to your computer, double click on the icon to launch the installer and follow the intructions.

 - LeoCAD for Linux and FreeBSD: